purplecon/2024.purplecon.nz/site/tickets.md

 or if you are a student give the `imastudent` promo code a try for a **AUD 25** ticket.

-please [contact us](/#contact-us) if you want to attend but would have difficulty affording it.
+please [contact us](/#contact-us) if you want to attend but would have difficulty doing so.

 <section>
       <p-books></p-books>